 Seek treatment now

-What to do when your filling falls out or your tooth breaks?
-Don’t panic, but do contact Dr. Lepore immediately.
-Together you and Dr. Lepore will make a decision on the best treatment option for your care after a thorough examination of your teeth where we will take a digital x-ray and photos.
-You don’t want to wait to seek treatment, as doing so could result in discomfort, more extensive treatment or tooth loss.
+What to do when your filling falls out, or your tooth breaks?
+Don’t panic!
+Contact Dr. Lepore or Dr. Dougherty immediately at (727) 608-4690.
+Together you and our dentists will decide on the best treatment option for your care.
+After thoroughly examining your teeth, we will take a digital X-ray and photos.
+You don’t want to wait to seek treatment, as doing so could result in discomfort, more extensive treatment, or tooth loss.